netgwas: An R Package for Network-Based Genome-Wide Association Studies: Application to real datasets

-We have applied our algorithm to a public \emph{Arabidopsis thaliana} dataset, where the accession Kend-L (Kendalville-Lehle; Lehle-WT-16-03) is crossed with the common lab strain Col (Co\-lum\-bi\-a) \citep{balasubramanian2009qtl}.
+\paragraph{Genotype-phenotype networks in \emph{A.thaliana}.} We apply our algorithm to the model plant \emph{Arabidopsis thaliana} dataset, where the accession Kend-L (Kendalville-Lehle; Lehle-WT-16-03) is crossed with the common lab strain Col (Co\-lum\-bi\-a) \citep{balasubramanian2009qtl}.
 The resulting lines were taken through six rounds of selfing without any intentional selection.
 The resulting 282 KendC (Kend-L $\times$ Col) lines were genotyped at 181 markers.
 Flowering time was measured for 197 lines of this population both in long days, which promote rapid flowering in many A. \emph{thaliana} strains, and in short days.
 Flowering time was measured using days to flowering (DTF) as well as the total number of leaves (TLN), partitioned into rosette and cauline leaves.
 In total, eight phenotypes were measured, namely days to flowering (DTF), cauline leaf number (CLN), rosette leaf number (RLN), and total leaf number (TLN) in long days (LD), and DTF, CLN, RLN, and TLN in short days (SD).
 Thus, the final dataset consists of 197 observations for 189 variables (8 phenotypes and 181 genotypes - SNP markers).